-A warning triangle may appear on the infotainment display to show that Rear Park Assist (RPA) has detected an object.
+A warning triangle may display on the RVC screen to show that Rear Parking Assist (RPA) has detected an object.
 This triangle changes from amber to red and increases in size the closer the object.

 The camera(s) do not display children, pedestrians, bicyclists, crossing traffic, animals, or any other object outside of the cameras' field of view, below the bumper, or under the vehicle.
 Shown distances may be different from actual distances.
 Do not drive or park the vehicle using only these camera(s).
 Always check behind and around the vehicle before driving.
 Failure to use proper care may result in injury, death, or vehicle damage.